robyrob78/Election_Analysis/README.md

 active_voter_percentage = float(votes) / float(county_voters) * 100

 Something else we could change based on what level the election is would be the variables.
-If if was a mayoral campaign we could change the "county" variables to "district".
+If this were a mayoral election, we could change the "county" variables to "district".
 We could also add other variables like candidates or different districts with the append. function.